Eleonora Charlotta d'Albedyhll: Works

-In 1789, Eleonora Charlotta d'Albedyhll wrote the poem Jacobinen in dedication to Anna Maria Lenngren.
+In 1789, d'Albedyhll wrote the poem Jacobinen in dedication to Anna Maria Lenngren.
 In 1807, she is known to have completed the novel Ludvig von Mansfeldt, though it was not published.

 From 1810 onward, d'Albedyhll had her poems published in publications such as the Lunds Veckoblad, Journal för Litteraturen och Theatern and Poetiska kalender.
 Her most known poem was the Gefion, skaldedikt i fyra sånger, a poem inspired by the Norse mythology, which was published in 1814.
 She wrote under the name "Ch.
 Wr."